levkovigor/freertos-template2/doc/README-eclipse.md

 1. Import the launch configurations by going to File &rarr; Import &rarr; Run/Debug &rarr; Launch Configurations and selecting the misc/eclipse folder.
 Import the launch configurations.

-### Alternative to pre-configured porject: Manual Configuration
+## Alternative to pre-configured porject: Manual Configuration

-After that, it is recommended to perform following project configuration steps:
+These steps should not be necessary when the pre-configured project files are used.

 1. Right click on the project folder in the Project Explorer panel left and go to Properties
 2. Go to C/C++ General and enable Doxygen as the documentation tool